Strategy

 • Monitor Reddit, Hacker News, and niche forums

-Step 2: Find your angle
+Step 2: Find Your Angle

 Not every story is your story.
 The key is finding authentic connections between breaking news and your expertise: